Tooth Extraction in Singapore

 • Clinic setting: Facilities that meet surgical-grade hygiene standards and have emergency preparedness protocols in place tend to reflect these operational costs.

 While the upfront cost may seem high, professional extraction helps prevent infection, bone loss, and prolonged pain, which can lead to greater expenses later if untreated.
+If you would like a clearer estimate based on your condition, feel free to contact us for an assessment.

 HOW CAN WE